Glossary Of Massage & Bodywork Terms

 Deep Tissue – releases the chronic patterns of tension in the body through slow strokes and deep finger pressure on the contracted areas, either following or going across the grain of muscles, tendons and fascia.
 It is called deep tissue, because it also focuses on the deeper layers of muscle tissue.

 Draping - A cover for the client, usually a sheet or towel(s) used to protect the client's modesty and keep him/her warm during the massage therapy session.
+In the State of Texas, massage regulations require that all female clients have their breasts draped during massage and all clients must have their genital area and gluteal cleavage draped.
+During sessions I use a full sheet for all clients.

 Effleurage – is a stroke generally used in a Swedish massage treatment.
 This smooth, gliding stroke is used to relax soft tissue and is applied using both hands.